microsoft/live-share/docs/getting-started.md

  ![VS Code Download](media/vscode-sign-in-button.png)

 ## Starting a collaboration session and sharing
-After downloading and installing Project Cascade, follow these steps to start a collaboration session and invite a colleague to work with you.
+After downloading and installing Visual Studio Real-Time Collaboration, follow these steps to start a collaboration session and invite a colleague to work with you.

-1. **Register with the Project Cascade service**
+1. **Register with the Visual Studio Real-Time Collaboration service**

-    In order to start a collaboration session while Project Cascade is in experimental private preview, you'll need to be registered and accepted into the preview to be able to share.
+    In order to start a collaboration session while Visual Studio Real-Time Collaboration is in experimental private preview, you'll need to be registered and accepted into the preview to be able to share.
 Visual Studio users should use their [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio) credentials to register.

     > **Note:** _This step is only necessary in order to "share".
 Anyone can "join" a collaboration session as a participant.
 This makes it easy for folks to work together without everyone needing to explicitly register for the preview._